Low Carb Sausage Rolls

 - Low carb – so no sugar crashes and helps to keep blood sugar balanced.

-- Higher protein per serve – a store-bought party size sausage roll only has about 3-4g of protein per serve, whereas The Fast 800 Sausage Rolls (including Spinach & Rolls on the Online Programme) have more than 10g per serve.
+- Higher protein per serve – a store-bought party size sausage roll only has about 3-4g of protein per serve, whereas The Fast 800 Sausage Rolls (including Spinach & Rolls on the Online Programme) have almost 10g per serve.
 This means they’ll help you to feel fuller for longer and you’ll be less likely to snack.

 - High in healthy fats – healthy fats from nuts help you to feel fuller for longer!